jftsang/pcpp2-notes/Some Python antipatterns.md

 	 filter(predicate, xs)
 )
 ```
-You can use the iterable in a `for` loop or a comprehension.
+You can use the iterator in a `for` loop or a comprehension.
+Note that iterators get 'exhausted' after looping through them.

 Alternatively, the returned object can be converted into a list (or set):
 ```python